Optometrists vs. Ophthalmologists: The Different Types of Eye Doctors

 How Do You Become an Ophthalmologist?

 To become an ophthalmologist, you must complete pre-medical school college prerequisites, then attend four years of medical school with a rotation in ophthalmology.
-This training nets you a doctor of medicine (MD) degree.

 Upon graduating medical school, ophthalmologists partake in a residency program for three to four years in a given area of ophthalmology.
 These areas are called sub-specialties, and they may require an additional one to two years of fellowship training after the residency.
 Examples of sub-specialties include general ophthalmology, neuro-ophthalmology, pediatrics, oculoplastics, retina, cornea, uveitis, and glaucoma.